gbtami/pychess-variants/static/docs/shogi.md

 The Yagura castle is one of the most powerful *static rook* castles, used against static rook.
 A mnemonic that may be useful for remembering the positions of the generals is “S G | G B,” or perhaps remembering that the king is guarded by the gold general, a strong defensive piece.
 Yagura is strong at its front, but weak on its edge and side.

 For development of the Yagura, remember that generals always move diagonally to be most efficient.
 There are different josekis for developing the castle, but keep in mind that at any point white can attack and that you may have to react in between your developmental moves.
-The 24-move standard joseki is as follows:
+The 24-move standard joseki is as follows (Source: Hidetchi):

 1. ☗P-7f
 2. ☖P-8d
 3. ☗S-6h
-4. ☖P-d3
+4. ☖P-3d
 5. ☗P-6f
 6. ☖S-6b
 7. ☗P-5f
 8. ☖P-5d
 9. ☗S-4h
 10. ☖S-4b
-11. ☗G-5h
+11. ☗G4i-5h
 12. ☖G-3b
 13. ☗G-7h
 14. ☖K-4a